oSoc19/RoadReport/README.md

 * Android
     - When going into the AddressScreen the loadingscreen immediatly appears and doesn't go away
     - Once tested the app and the phone got hot

+# TODO's
+* UI needs to improve overall, next button placement, etc.
+* Screen where you choose the problem needs to be more accessible
+* The API sometimes doesn't give the expected result (like in Brussel, Brussel won't get filled in in the city field)
+* Address screen needs to be redesigned, UX problems
+* Add a screen where you can add multiple pictures, also from your library
+* Code needs to get refactored.
+This code was written to be fast, so there where no custom components used, etc.

 # Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.